ocastorena/mythic-legends/docs/Mythic_Legends_GDD.md

 Each Mythling has a current form, a level, XP, an individually saved Luck value, and exactly one Passive Trait rolled when it is acquired.
 The current form's immutable base statistics come from Mythling metadata; only the Mythling's lightweight mutable state is saved to the player document.

 - **Yield** starts from the current form's configured base Yield and increases through level-based configuration.
 - **XP** is earned while a Mythling is assigned to and working in a Shrine.
-XP is awarded from server-authoritative production batches.
+Each completed server-authoritative production batch awards a separately configured XP amount; XP is not calculated from the resources produced.
 - The level cap is 100.
 Each level applies the same small, configurable Yield percentage increase to that Mythling's current form base Yield.
-- **Evolution** replaces the Mythling's current form with a different Mythling definition.
+- **Evolution** replaces the Mythling's current form with its one configured evolution-target Mythling definition.
 The evolved form has its own configured base Yield and other base statistics.
 - Evolution requires reaching that Mythling form's configured target level.
-It never changes the Mythling's element, and its Passive Trait persists.
+It is free and immediate, never changes the Mythling's element, and preserves its Passive Trait.
+- A player initiates an eligible evolution from that Mythling's Inventory-menu entry.
+The server validates ownership, target level, and the form's single configured evolution target before changing `mythlingId`.
 - **Luck** is an individually saved Mythling stat.
 Trait and level effects modify it into Effective Luck before the Shrine combines it with the other assigned Mythlings' Luck.
 - A Mythling's Passive Trait applies only while the Mythling is assigned to an eligible Shrine, unless the Trait definition explicitly says otherwise.